How to spend a day in South Australia’s Morialta and Black Hill Conservation Parks

 This itinerary covers how to spend a day in nature in these two parks – from exploring trails that aren’t filled with crowds to walking up the many steps to Giants Cave, there’s plenty to keep you busy.

-Start your day early at Morialta Conservation Park to avoid the crowds and walk along Morialta Falls Valley Walk to First Falls.
+Start your day early at Morialta Conservation Park to avoid the crowds and walk along the First Falls Walk.

 This trail follows Fourth Creek within the Morialta Gorge and is a short, enjoyable walk for people of all ages and physical abilities.